QCLabHKU/QNCIDock/README.md

 PicationDock requires a specific folder structure for proper execution.
 The dataset should be structured as follows: should be placed under ***/pication/.../...

-- **Folder Name:** A four-character identifier,  typically matching the PDB ID and ligand ID, e.g 6HA4_T3Y
+- **Folder Name:** A four-character identifier,  typically matching the PDB ID and ligand ID, e.g., 6HA4_T3Y
 - The following files are required in each folder named (e.g., 6HA4_T3Y)
   - `<folder_name>_ligand.sdf`      --ligand file in sdf format, used for auto-generating a docking box (default +8 on all six sides)
   - `<folder_name>_protein_protonated.pdb ` --protonated protein file in pbd format